Organic Farming in Austria

 Raw Milk

 In 2024, organic raw milk production in Austria increased to 615,325 tonnes (+5,392 tonnes y/y).
-This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.
+This reflects challenges in organic milk production, including feed costs and processing capacity.

 Frequently Asked Questions